DerDeathraven/steam-comment-bot-rest-api/README.md

-  getQuoteFile(); // Returns the content of the quote file setQuoteFile(quoteFile: string); // sets the content of the quote file getPlugins(); // returns an array of installed plugins }
+  getQuoteFile(); // Returns the content of the quote file setQuoteFile(quoteFile: string); // sets the content of the quote file getPlugins(); // returns an array of installed plugins getBootTime(); // returns the time needed to start
+}
 ```